tower1ight/World/Misc/Trans Resources and Influences.md

 https://www.youtube.com/watch?v=fadSfCyQCjQ

 **Trans Women Manifesto**
 This short section in Julia Serano's book "whipping girl" addressees discrimination faced by trans women.
-While slightly dated in its language and thinking when it comes to addressing bigotry toward other trans identities, it does a good job at quickly highlighting a number of import
+While slightly dated in its language and thinking when it comes to addressing bigotry toward other trans identities, this chapter does a good job at quickly highlighting misogyny specific to trans women
 Attached in the email

 **I Emailed My Doctor 133 Times**